 First, what is a car title loan?
-The simple answer is a loan secured by the vehicle itself.
+The simple answer is a loan secured by the vehicle.
 Depending on the specific state you live in, repayment terms can range from 30 days to over a year.
 Interest rates also vary quite a bit and can be very high, in many cases over 200% APR.
 Finding an alternative to the lenders that charge the highest rates should definitely be considered.

 So called “Alternatives” to Title Loans: